vinaykumar11111/Email-Custom/README.md

 Custom Email Sending Application

-This project is a custom email-sending application developed using React.js.
+This project is a custom email-sending application developed using React.js,Type Script.
 It provides a user-friendly interface for personalizing and sending emails, integrating several APIs for robust email customization and management.
 Below is a detailed guide to understanding the features and setting up the project.

 Key Features